BitcoinDesign/Guide/guide/daily-spending-wallet/sending.md

 ## Fees

 Fees are a sensitive topic for users and should always be presented transparently with appropriate information and options for users to choose what works for them.
-The network itself charges fees for payment processing, and a service provider might also charge fees for services they provide in addition (like providing lightning liquidity).
+The network itself charges fees for payment processing, and a service provider might also charge fees for additional services they provide such as lightning liquidity.
 For more details, see the [send fees page]({{ '/guide/daily-spending-wallet/sending/send-fees/' | relative_url }}).

 ## Review & approval